John Whiteaker

 John Whiteaker (May 4, 1820 – October 2, 1902) was an American politician, soldier, and judge.
 A native of Indiana, he joined the army during the Mexican–American War and then prospected during the California Gold Rush.
 After moving to the Oregon Territory, he served as a judge and member of the legislature.
-A Democrat, Whiteaker served as the first state Governor of Oregon from 1859 until 1862 and later was Oregon's Congressman from 1879 to 1881.
+A Democrat, Whiteaker served as the first state governor of Oregon from 1859 until 1862 and later was Oregon's Representative from 1879 to 1881.
 He also was president of the Oregon State Senate and Speaker of the Oregon House of Representatives.

 Early life

 John Whiteaker was born in Dearborn County in the southeast corner of Indiana to farmers on May 4, 1820.
 His parents were John and Nancy (née Smales), and he had four siblings.
 Growing up he only received six months of formal schooling and as a result, was almost entirely self-educated.
 Before moving West, he had performed odd jobs, carpentry, and volunteered for military service during the Mexican War, although his unit was never called into battle.